sefasifa/sefa/README.md

 #### Missrate
-In all cases, key and palintext is considered as random.
  We define missrate such that, a fault can not be injected.
 So in this case, faultee should be 0.
-We define a random function to create random 0 or 1 value for desired missrate.
+We define a random vector to create random 0 or 1 values for desired missrate.

 ```matlab
 Pe=100*missrate;